kachark/FormFlight/README.md

 ### Run simulation

 By default, simulation batches are organized into ensembles and produce results that are stored in named folders at the root of the directory.
-Ensemble test folder names consist of the dimension of the simulation (2D/3D), scenario (agents V targets), dynamics model used by the agents and targets, the type of agent and target controllers and the date and time of the test.
+Ensemble test folder names consist of the dimension of the simulation (2D/3D), scenario ('formation'), dynamics model used by the agents, the type of agent controllers and the date and time of the test.

 Within each ensemble test folder will be folders named by batch number, ordered sequentially by the time they were performed.
 Each of these batch folders contain the individual simulation results (.csv) and diagnostics (.csv) for each simulation profile that was used.

-A sim_info.txt file is automatically provided in each ensemble folder which gives the details of all the ensemble -level test parameters used in the simulations along with general information.
+A sim_info.txt file is automatically provided in each ensemble folder which gives the details of all the ensemble-level test parameters used in the simulations along with general information.

 Run the ensemble of simulations
 ```sh